The web is a catwalk: is your website on trend or so last season?

 - Digital reels are so now, darling.
 Rotating banners are becoming ‘old hat’.
 Try one large banner or moving media banners but keep it balanced.
 If there’s too much going on at once, your visitor may become distracted from your key message

 Need more style?
 Lacking in substance?
-Make your website design work harder for your business with Everyday Marketing from Brevity.
+Make your website design work harder for your business

 If you’d like to be more Eddie than John, talk to Brevity about website design that utilises a WordPress theme to develop a bespoke look and feel; that suits your business image and purpose.
 Combining the talents of our entire marketing team, we’ll take care of everything from planning and managing technical web developers through to copywriting and SEO.
 Let’s improve your Google rankings and help get your business noticed online for all the right reasons.
 Talk to us about infusing your website design with marketing by calling 01256 536 000.